malenarice/keckspec/README.md

 The previous example assumed that your input spectra are already continuum-normalized and interpolated to the correct wavelength values.
 But what if they aren't?

 In the example below, we determine stellar labels from a raw extracted HIRES spectrum, with each step included for clarity.
+Note that, for the continuum renormalization described in this section, you will also need to download the trained model file spocstrained_post2004_notelluricmask.model at [this link](www.astro.yale.edu/malenarice/keckspec).

 ```python